8rents/bash/README.md

 This directory contains rc files, scripts and all the good stuff.

-## Usage
+## Using the correct branch

-### Using the Correct branch
+This repository has a different branch for each different platform type (windows, etc) in addition to the standard `info` branch. **Make sure to select the correct branch to get started.**

-This repository has a different branch for each different platform type (windows, mac, Debian, arch...
-Detc). **Make sure to select the correct branch to get started.**
+### Using the command line to list and change branches

 ```bash
 # EXAMPLE: checking out the windows branch